PlatONnetwork/docs/docs/PlatON经济方案.md

 #### LAT issue

 The additional issue is mainly to motivate miners to maintain distributed ledgers.
 In the case that pure transaction fees cannot be met as incentives for miners, the additional block issuance will compensate them for the costs and risks.
-At the same time, the continuous issuance can dilute the holder's Token, thereby promoting more people to participate in PoS consensus verification and ensuring a more stable network.
+At the same time, the continuous issuance can dilute the holder's Token, thereby promoting more people to participate in PoS consensus validator and ensuring a more stable network.

 There are usually two ways to issue additional shares: